 This is a key grammar point in HSK 1 test.
 If you are not sure how to craft a WH question, read here.

 |几||jǐ||how many or how much|

 14 Chinese Words for Time

 These time words required by HSK 1 are often used together with numbers.
-You can pair numbers up with words like 月 (yuè) to create the months of the year, like 一月 (yī yuè) – “January”, or 星期 (xīngqī) to create days of the week, like 星期二 (xīngqī èr) – “Tuesday”.
+You can pair numbers up with words like 月 (yuè) to say months of the year, like 一月 (yī yuè) – “January”, or 星期 (xīngqī) to say days of the week, like 星期二 (xīngqī èr) – “Tuesday”.

 Note, the time in Chinese is expressed quite differently than in English.
 For instance, the elements of the dates must be named in ascending order: year + month + day, that is, 年 (nián) + 月 (yuè) + 日 (rì).